We are excited to launch our new campaign #StigmaMakesMeFeel, to tackle the stigma experienced by families affected by drugs and alcohol.

 From societal attitudes about substance use to unhelpful remarks from friends, stigma is rife and causes families to feel isolated.
 One family member told us stigma is “like being labelled with a big invisible sign that I can’t see but others can”.

-That’s why we are launching #StigmaMakesMeFeel to tackle stigma face-on by getting it out in the open.
+That’s why we are running #StigmaMakesMeFeel, a campaign that tackles stigma face-on by getting it out in the open.
 We want people to think about how families experience stigma, and tell us how that makes them feel.

 This includes family members with lived experience, professionals supporting these families but also those without direct experience - so we can put stigma on the agenda and start an open and honest discussion.